 What if I’m pregnant and on a Learnership?

-According to Sectoral Determination 5: Learnerships, you cannot be fired.
+According to Sectoral Determination 5: Learnerships, you cannot be fired for falling pregnant.

 (1) (a) A learner is entitled to at least four consecutive months’ maternity leave.